 Let's face it: You probably wouldn't be nearly as organized, on the ball or, frankly, successful if it weren't for the hardworking administrative professionals on your team.

-With that in mind, take a moment to think about the last time you recognized them with some staff appreciation.
-Administrative Professionals Day and Administrative Professionals Week are great reminders that it’s important to single out the people who support you.
+Administrative Professionals Day, April 27, and the entire Administrative Professionals Week are great opportunities to single out the people who support you.
 But with hybrid teams here to stay, how do you let your assistants and office managers who may be working remotely know how meaningful their work is and how much you value them?

-Here are tips that can help you incorporate staff appreciation into your activities.
+Here are tips that can help you incorporate employee appreciation into your activities.

-1. Give out company awards — Many managers praise their administrative staff during a meeting or other public forum.
-With many teams working remotely, one idea is to nominate individuals for internal accolades such as employee of the month.
-Email a special certificate that the winners can print out and display.
-Sending an email praising their accomplishments and cc’ing members of the entire team will make the award feel special.
+1. Give out company awards.
+Praise administrative team members for their achievements during a meeting or other public forum.
+With many teams working remotely, consider nominating individuals for internal accolades such as employee of the month.
+Email a special certificate that winners can print out and display.
+Sending an email praising their accomplishments and cc’ing members of the entire team or senior managers will make the award feel special.

-2. Show appreciation with gifts — Many managers thank their administrative staff with flowers, a gift card or a handwritten thank-you note.
-Other ideas to show staff appreciation include a delivery of sweet treats, a gift basket or a business book or title by the administrative staff member’s favorite author.
+2. Show appreciation with gifts.
+Many managers thank their administrative professionals with flowers, a gift card or a handwritten thank-you note.
+Other ideas to show appreciation include a delivery of sweet treats, a gift basket or a business book or title by the administrative team member’s favorite author.

-3. Encourage professional development — Administrative professionals value training opportunities.
-So, when it comes to staff appreciation, give them what they want.
+3. Encourage professional development.
+Administrative professionals value training opportunities.
+So, when it comes to appreciation, give them what they want.
 Arrange for a complimentary membership in an industry association.
 Schedule an online training session or webinar customized to the group’s needs and interests.
-This has the dual benefit of rewarding administrative staff for a job well done and helping them strengthen abilities that can benefit the organization.
+This has the dual benefit of rewarding administrative employees for a job well done and helping them strengthen abilities that can benefit the organization.

-4. Offer employee perks — Everyone appreciates tangible awards.
+4. Offer employee perks.
+Everyone appreciates tangible awards.
 But that doesn’t mean your staff appreciation efforts have to break the bank to make an impact.
-Rewards such as providing the option to log off of work early one day or extra vacation time would be appreciated.
+Rewards such as providing the option to log off from work early one day or extra vacation time would be appreciated.

 Do’s and don’ts when expressing gratitude